 A delicious Chocolate Halloween Cake with cream cheese topping is a joy to eat.
 And when you put it on the table, the tension is cut.
 A delicious recipe, friendly and easy, and scary.
 That's part of Halloween.

-This cake brought my boys in doubt.
-For, though they had to taste the cake (the chocolate gene they inherited from me obviously) the red glaze a bit off their youthful enthusiasm.
-The spiders, flies and cockroaches were all a bit frightening.
+This cake brought my boys into doubt.
+They probably would love this chocolate cake (the chocolate gene they inherited from me), but the red glaze lowered a bit off their youthful enthusiasm.
+The spiders, flies, and cockroaches were all a bit frightening.
 Precisely, the objective of this cake was achieved in any case.

 How to get a moist chocolate cake?